NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 can be increased, perhaps to 0.5 degrees.
 The effect will be to remove from the file ``residuals_pointmap.csv`` somewhat unreliable triangulated points obtained from rays which are too close to being parallel.
 This may improve the reliability of the alignment above, but there is the risk that too many points may be removed.
+A solid value for this min triangulation angle is 5-10 degrees, but LRO NAC images are very rarely acquired with such a big difference in perspective, and then this will remove a majoirty of interest points.

 The flag ``--compute-translation-only`` turned out to be necessary as ``pc_align`` was introducing a bogus rotation.